 Isn't that pretty?
 I can tell you how delicious it is too, but you have to make it yourself to believe me.

-- 15 oz. can of pinto beans(or black beans)
+- 15 oz. can of pinto beans or black beans, drained

-- 1 medium tomato
+- 1 Tomato medium size, chopped small

 - 1 lime or lemon juice

-- 2 Tbsp olive oil
+- 2 tablespoons olive oil